United Nations: Founding (1945)

-By 1 March 1945, 21 additional states had signed the Declaration by United Nations.
-After months of planning, the UN Conference on International Organization opened in San Francisco, 25 April 1945, attended by 50 governments and a number of non-governmental organizations.
-The Big Four sponsoring countries invited other nations to take part and the heads of the delegations of the four chaired the plenary meetings.
-Winston Churchill urged Roosevelt to restore France to its status of a major Power after the liberation of Paris in August 1944.
-The drafting of the Charter of the United Nations was completed over the following two months; it was signed on 26 June 1945 by the representatives of the 50 countries.
-Jan Smuts was a principal author of the draft.
-The UN officially came into existence on 24 October 1945, upon ratification of the Charter by the five permanent members of the Security Council—the US, the UK, France, the Soviet Union and the Republic of China—and by a majority of the other 46 signatories.
+By 1 March 1945, 21 additional states had signed the Declaration by the United Nations.
+After months of planning, the UN Conference on International Organization opened in San Francisco on 25 April 1945.
+It was attended by 50 nations' governments and a number of non-governmental organizations.
+The delegations of the Big Four chaired the plenary meetings.
+Previously, Churchill had urged Roosevelt to restore France to its status of a major power after the liberation of Paris in August 1944.
+The drafting of the Charter of the United Nations was completed over the following two months, and it was signed on 26 June 1945 by the representatives of the 50 countries.
+The UN officially came into existence at 20:07 (UTC) on 24 October 1945, upon ratification of the Charter by the five permanent members of the Security Council: the United States, the United Kingdom, France, the Soviet Union and China — and by a majority of the other 46 nations.

 The first meetings of the General Assembly, with 51 nations represented, and the Security Council took place in London beginning in January 1946.
-Debates began at once, covering topical issues such as the presence of Russian troops in Iranian Azerbaijan, British forces in Greece and within days the first veto was cast.
-British diplomat Gladwyn Jebb served as acting secretary-general.
+Debates began at once, covering topical issues such as the presence of Russian troops in Iranian Azerbaijan and British forces in Greece.
+British diplomat Gladwyn Jebb served as interim secretary-general.

-The General Assembly selected New York City as the site for the headquarters of the UN, construction began on 14 September 1948 and the facility was completed on 9 October 1952.
-Its site—like UN headquarters buildings in Geneva, Vienna, and Nairobi—is designated as international territory.
-The Norwegian foreign minister, Trygve Lie, was elected as the first UN secretary-general.
+The General Assembly selected New York City as the site for the headquarters of the UN.
+Construction began on 14 September 1948 and the facility was completed on 9 October 1952.
+The Norwegian Foreign Minister, Trygve Lie, was the first elected UN secretary-general.

 Cold War (1947–1991)

-Though the UN's primary mandate was peacekeeping, the division between the US and USSR often paralysed the organization, generally allowing it to intervene only in conflicts distant from the Cold War.
-Two notable exceptions were a Security Council resolution on 7 July 1950 authorizing a US-led coalition to repel the North Korean invasion of South Korea, passed in the absence of the USSR, and the signing of the Korean Armistice Agreement on 27 July 1953.
+Though the UN's primary mandate was peacekeeping, the division between the United States and the Soviet Union often paralysed the organization; generally allowing it to intervene only in conflicts distant from the Cold War.
+Two notable exceptions were a Security Council resolution on 7 July 1950 authorizing a US-led coalition to repel the North Korean invasion of South Korea, passed in the absence of the Soviet Union, and the signing of the Korean Armistice Agreement on 27 July 1953.